 The Company has a contract with the State of Ohio Department of Medicaid ("ODM") to provide health care services to Medicaid, Expansion, and Aged, Blind and Disabled ("ABD"), including Partners for Kids ("PFK") eligible beneficiaries in Ohio.
-The contract has been renewed through June 30, 2020 and is subject to annual renewal provisions thereafter through December 31, 2022.
+The contract is effective through June 30, 2021, and is subject to annual renewal provisions thereafter through December 31, 2022.